rusly2002ms-cmd/electron/docs/api/app.md

 This API must be called after the `ready` event is emitted.

 > [!NOTE]
 > Rendering accessibility tree can significantly affect the performance of your app.
 It should not be enabled by default.
+Calling this method will enable the following accessibility support features: `nativeAPIs`, `webContents`, `inlineTextBoxes`, and `extendedProperties`.

 ### `app.getAccessibilitySupportFeatures()` _macOS_ _Windows_